Master of Science in Architecture

 Students will develop their own programs of study in cooperation with appropriate faculty and in consideration of the courses and facilities available.
 A brief description of the available research concentrations follows:

-- Urban Design: This concentration, available at the Washington-Alexandria Architecture Center, allows students an opportunity to engage in urban design research, addressing the design of safe, healthy, and sustainable urban environments.
+- Urban Design: This concentration, available at the Washington-Alexandria Architecture Center (National Capital Region - NCR), allows students an opportunity to engage in urban design research, addressing the design of safe, healthy, and sustainable urban environments.
 Emphasis is on the physical form of cities and the complex forces that shape them.
 Focused on the general underlying themes of security, resilience, health, and sustainability, possible research areas include but are not limited to mobility and infrastructure, conservation and preservation, and urban places and dwellings.
-(This concentration is in the final stages of university governance approval.)
-More info…
+(More info…)